Grimcheese/GardenStation/docs/Design.md

 ```

 ## Micro-Controllers
+Looking at using Arduinos for the sensors and a Raspberry Pi as the web server.

 ## Database
+A relational database on the web server will be used to store the readings received from the sensors in the field.
+This database needs to be compatible with Python, lightweight, and easily transportable for backup.

-DBMS: MySQL database with the following tables:
+DBMS: SQLite database with the following tables:
 - Weather records
 - Soil Moisture